-Chewy Sourdough Rolls Using Starter (Bread Machine Friendly)
+Chewy Sourdough Rolls with Starter (Bread Machine Dough)

-Sneak Preview: These chewy sourdough rolls are powered by both your starter and a touch of instant yeast—so you get that artisan flavor without waiting all day.
-The bread machine handles the kneading; the oven delivers the crusty finish.
+Sneak Preview: These chewy sourdough rolls are powered by both your starter and a touch of instant yeast—so you get that artisan flavor.
+The bread machine handles the kneading; the oven delivers the crusty finish–all in the same day.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.